jbossdemocentral/bpms-generic-loan-demo/README.md

 5. Login to http://localhost:8080/business-central

 ```
-  - login for admin role  (u:erics / p:bpmsuite)

-  - login for Loan Officer role (u:alan / p:bpmsuite)
+  - login for admin role and Loan Officer role (u:erics / p:bpmsuite1!)
 ```

 6. Generic Loan demo pre-installed as project.

-7. Process and Task dashboard pre-filled with mock data optional now.

-8. You can pre-load the BPM Suite Generic Loan project with multiple pre-configured process instances, some will run through the rejected path, some will be waiting for you in the Loan Officer human task when you login.
+7. You can pre-load the BPM Suite Generic Loan project with multiple pre-configured process instances, some will run through the rejected path, some will be waiting for you in the Loan Officer human task when you login.
 To inject these pre-configured requests just run the client jar from a command line shell.
 You can run the following command from the 'support' directory: